geoarrow/geoarrow/README.md

 # GeoArrow Specification

-This repository contains specifications for storing geospatial data in Apache Arrow and Arrow-compatible data structures and formats.
+This repository contains a specification for storing geospatial data in Apache Arrow and Arrow-compatible data structures and formats.

 The [Apache Arrow](https://arrow.apache.org/) project specifies a standardized